JamesMckenna/SystemsDesignClient/README.md

 Another example where an client app can be 'split as server rendered or client rendered' would be the static pages of a website.
 They can be built as a traditional SPA where as any webpage containing dynamic content, or where the user enters content / data, would be rendered server-side.

 In short, I like the security server-side rendering offers, but don't believe a client needs to contact the backend for every little user interaction.
+Take advantage of the improvements made to hardware and off load processing to the client when it makes sense to do so.

 Client frameworks being considered:
 * VueJs,